 Make sure the tire pressure is even on all four tires and check for dulling or damaged blades and or replacements.
 I make it a habit to have lawn mower blades regularly sharpened even without removing them.

 Issue #9: Gas Leaking

 You should address a gas leak immediately, especially if you put excessive oil in your mower tank.
 The most common gas leak causes are loose fuel lines or a damaged fuel tank.

-Our professional landscapers recommend tightening any loose fuel lines and checking for holes or cracks in the fuel tank.
-If there are significant damages, it’s recommended that the experts handle the repairs to avoid further damage to the equipment.
+To resolve this issue, I’d tighten any loose fuel lines and inspect the fuel tank for holes or cracks.
+For significant damage, I recommended seeking expert help with the repairs to avoid further damage to the equipment.

 Issue #10: Mower Smoking

 If your mower produces a lot of smoke, it might be due to an oil leak or over-filling the oil tank, and it could also be due to damaged piston rings or valves.

 Stop using the mower immediately and check for any leaks.
 Overfilling the oil tank can cause severe damage to your mower.
 You should remove the lawn mower gas immediately to avoid further complications.